What are study skills?

 Study skills are simply the various skills you need to be able to study efficiently.
 Many people have surprisingly poor study skills.
 Attempting to learn facts and recite them like a parrot isn’t enough to pass most exams nowadays.
-Oxford Home Schooling’s ebook, How to Study at Home is full of tips on how to improve your ability to study.
-This 200-page e-book identifies a number of skills and enables you to practise them one at a time.

 Not every subject requires exactly the same techniques, but we can identify a list of core skills that are common to most subjects.
 Without these skills successful study would be difficult or impossible to achieve.
 Some of these skills are listed below.